ossianravn/autoresearch-codex/README.md

 Then make sure `~/.local/bin` is on your `PATH`.

-## Recommended setup inside a target repository
+## One-time setup in a target repository

 ```bash
 cd /path/to/project
 codex-autoresearch install-agents
 ```

-That appends a repo-root `AGENTS.md` block that tells Codex how to resume an active autoresearch session when `autoresearch.md` exists and `.autoresearch-off` does not.
+That appends a repo-root `AGENTS.md` block that tells Codex how to resume an active AutoResearch session when `autoresearch.md` exists and `.autoresearch-off` does not.

 If the repository does not already have an `AGENTS.md`, you can also start from Codex’s built-in scaffold: